Relaxation and Stress Management

 Davis, M, Eshelman, E. R., & McKay, M. (1995).
 The Relaxation & Stress Reduction Workbook.
 Oakland, CA: New Harbinger Publications, Inc.

 - Relaxation and Stress Reduction Workbook (Eshelman & McKay)

 Get an Automatic Thought Record in .pdf format here.
-For those of you who have participated in our Anxiety and Depression Management Workshop, or for clients who use ATRs in counseling.
+For those of you who have participated in our C.A.L.M.
+Anxiety Management Workshop, or for clients who use ATRs in counseling.

 Online Relaxation Exercises

 The ability to relax is important in effectively managing stress and anxiety.
 When we feel stressed, our bodies react with what is called the “fight or flight” response.
 Our muscles become tense, our heart and respiration rates increase, and other physiological systems become taxed.
 Without the ability to relax, chronic stress or anxiety can lead to burnout, anger, irritability, depression, medical problems, and more.

 Allowing yourself to deeply relax is the exact opposite of the “fight or flight” response.
 In 1975, Herbert Benson described what he referred to as the “relaxation response.”
 This is the body’s ability to experience a decrease in heart rate, respiration rate, blood pressure, muscle tension, and oxygen consumption.

 How Relaxation Exercises Can Help

 There are many benefits to being able to induce the “relaxation response” in your own body.
 Some benefits include a reduction of generalized anxiety, prevention of cumulative stress, increased energy, improved concentration, reduction of some physical problems, and increased self-confidence (Bourne, 2000).

 Relaxation exercises can be a powerful weapon against stress.
 The following are some important facts about stress: